1998 American League Championship Series: Game 5

 Instead of pitching Jaret Wright in Game 5, Indians' manager Mike Hargrove looked to Chad Ogea, who pitched well in the 1997 World Series, to give his team a three games to two lead in the series.
 The Yankees loaded the bases with one out on a single, walk and hit-by-pitch before Chili Davis's single scored two.
 Another hit-by-pitch loaded the bases before Tim Raines's RBI groundout made it 3–0 Yankees.
-A leadoff homer by Kenny Lofton in the bottom of the inning off of David Wells put the Indians on the board.
+A leadoff homer by Kenny Lofton in the bottom of the inning off David Wells put the Indians on the board.
 After two singles and a wild pitch put runners on second and third with no outs, a sacrifice fly by Manny Ramírez made it a one-run game.
 In the second, Chuck Knoblauch drew a leadoff walk, moved to second on a sacrifice bunt, and scored on a Paul O'Neill single to make it 4–2.
-Chili Davis homered in the fourth off of Wright to put the Yankees ahead by three, but Jim Thome hit his third home run of the series in the bottom of the sixth to make it a two-run game.
+Chili Davis homered in the fourth off Wright to put the Yankees ahead by three, but Jim Thome hit his third home run of the series in the bottom of the sixth to make it a two-run game.
 Wells and the Yankees' bullpen held off any further Indians scoring, and the Yankees were one win away from the World Series.